UPB-RustWorkshop/.github/profile/Readme.md

 ## What to bring

 Please make sure you have:
-- Laptop (with Rust installed)
+- a laptop with Rust working (we prefer Linux or a Linux VM)
-- GitHub account
+- a GitHub account

 ## Schedule